vishnunaniinfo/Prodigy-InfoTech/README.md

-# Prodigy-InfoTech
+Prodigy-InfoTech Cyber Security Internship
-Prodigy-InfoTechCYBER SECURITY INTERNSHIP

-My internship at The Prodigy Infotech Online recently concluded, spanning a duration of one month from jan 1 2025 to jan 31June 2025.
-Throughout this period, I had the opportunity to delve into various aspects of Cyber Security, gaining valuable insights and hands-on experience in the field.
-The online nature of the internship provided flexibility and convenience, enabling me to effectively manage and complete the assigned tasks.
-This experience has been instrumental in enhancing my knowledge and skills in Cyber Security, and I am grateful for the opportunity to learn and grow in such a dynamic and essential domain.

-INTERSHIP DURATION: 1 MONTHS [1 jan - 31 Jan 2025]

-MODE: ONLINE
+Had an awesome time during my Cyber Security Internship at Prodigy Infotech from January 1, 2025 to January 31, 2025. 🚀 The internship was completely online, which was super flexible and allowed me to dive deep into the exciting world of cyber security. 🖥️

+Throughout the month, I got my hands dirty with vulnerability assessments 🔎, explored the world of ethical hacking 🧑‍💻, and played around with some cool penetration testing tools.
+I also learned how to identify and tackle security risks like a pro. 💥 On top of that, I got familiar with network security and how to deal with cyber threats that are always lurking. 😎

+This internship wasn’t just about theory.
+I got the chance to work with real-world tools, stay updated on the latest trends in the cyber world, and level up my skills in incident response and security protocols. 🔐 It’s been a great journey, and I’m now more confident than ever in my ability to pursue a career in cyber security. 🔒

+Internship Duration: 1 Month (January 1, 2025 – January 31, 2025)
+Mode: Online 🌍

 OFFER LETTER:-
 [Offer Letter.pdf](https://github.com/user-attachments/files/18309132/Offer.Letter.pdf)